-- 4.7.4.
-Jurisdictions should consider the challenges described above when establishing minimum insurance liability on deployed ADS-equipped vehicles. - 4.7.5.
+4.7.5.
 Consider liability insurance requirements for commercial vehicles not covered by the federal regulations that are distinctive from rates for personal or private vehicles.

-The public will be given some assurance that companies interacting on the public roadways are testing and operating in a responsible manner.
+The public will be given some assurance that companies interacting on the public roadways are testing and operating the vehicles in a responsible manner.